cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 - As for Unity Hub itself:
     - Launching the Flatpak version of Unity Hub though ALCOM fails with a "No valid license found" error, no matter which variant of ALCOM I use.
     - Using the Unity Hub binary from the yum repo provided by Unity seems to work fine, so this is now a functioning setup.
-        - However, I still prefer to Moonlight into my Windows laptop for Unity stuff due to general Unity-Wayland quirks.
-I've got Godot here anyway (which has functional OpenXR builds for Linux, unlike Unity :DD).
+        - Previously, I used Sunshine and Moonlight to remote to a Windows laptop for Unity work, but I edned up putting Arch (CachyOS btw) on that so now I do all my work on my PC.

 ---